neuml/paperai/README.md

 ![demo](https://raw.githubusercontent.com/neuml/paperai/master/demo.png)

-paperai is an AI-powered literature discovery and review engine for medical/scientific papers.
+paperai is an AI-powered literature discovery and review engine for medical/scientific papers. paperai helps automate tedious literature reviews allowing researchers to focus on their core work.
 Queries are run to filter papers with specified criteria.
 Reports powered by extractive question-answering are run to identify answers to key questions within sets of medical/scientific papers.

 paperai was used to analyze the COVID-19 Open Research Dataset (CORD-19), winning multiple awards in the CORD-19 Kaggle challenge.